yosoufe/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded a lap and tried to keep the car in the middle.
+This an example of it:
+![alt text][image1]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn how to drive itself in case it was going to get outside of the road.
 I also gathered some data, by driving the car in reverese of startup direction.
+The following images is showing the recovery image.
+That means I started recording from left or right side of the track toward the center to teach the model how to do it.

+I had also difficulty specially at the point of road showing on first image.
+The car was drving itself exactly toward this cubic onstacle and crashed it.
+Therefore I gathered more data around this zone.

+![alt text][image2]
+![alt text][image3]

 To augment the data sat, I also flipped images and angles thinking that this would be more data to generalise the model.
+The following image is flipped image of the first image.

+![alt text][image4]

 After the collection process, I had 3894 number of data points.
-I then preprocessed this data by cropping a part of dimages from the top and buttom of the image to avoid distractions for the model.
+I then preprocessed this data by cropping a part of images from the top and buttom of the image to avoid distractions for the model.
 And then Normalised the input image.
 These are done as Keras layers (model.py lines 137,138) which made the model easier for further use.